Vertical guide· 7 min read· Updated 23 May 2026

 Should I include video clips on my boutique webstore?

 Yes — short 5-10 second videos of fabric drape and embroidery detail dramatically increase conversion for ethnic wear.
-On the Pro plan you can embed Instagram or YouTube clips inline on product pages.
-On Free and Starter, you can post videos on Instagram and link to your Storzu webstore from the bio.
+On paid plans you can use richer branding and media workflows; on Free, you can post videos on Instagram and link to your Storzu webstore from the bio.

 Can my customers pay COD or only UPI?